sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/sidebar/variants-states.md

   title: 'Sidebar, icon bar'
 }) }}

-* The default state (collapsed, expanded) can be defined per application.{.lead}
+* The default state (collapsed, expanded) can be defined per application. {.lead}
-* If required, the navigation points can be grouped visually using separators.{.lead}
+* If required, the navigation points can be grouped visually using separators. {.lead}
-* By default, the first (top) navigation point should be active.{.lead}
+* By default, the first (top) navigation point should be active. {.lead}

 ### Submenu
-This variant has following states:{.lead}
+This variant has following states: {.lead}
 * Collapsed
 * Expanded